The purpose of the Master of Science in Nurse Anesthesia

 The responsibility of the program is to offer a comprehensive didactic and

 clinical curriculum in the field of anesthesia.
 Classroom work provides a

 knowledge base for advanced pharmacology, anatomy, physiology, pathophysiology

 and principles of anesthesia.
 Clinical work is extensive and prepares the nurse

 to provide anesthesia services for various patient populations.

-This program is a 28 month continuous program of study with no provision for
+This program is a 28 month continuous program of study with

 part-time study.
 The program does